RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

 ### Prerequisite: Setup the collaboration environment using Git (Gogs)

 For this lab we require a collaboration environment based on Git.
+We use this collaboration environment so that we can fork the template `dayintelife-integration` repository, enabling you to edit your own version of that repository.
+Please note that you won't be editing this repo for this lab, but in subsequent labs.
 You can use GitHub, GitLab or other Git provider to finish this lab.
 If you don't want to use your personal account, the provided lab environment has an user provided for you in Gogs.

 Follow this instructions to set up the repository.